STATE AGENCY FOR METROLOGICAL AND TECHNICAL SURVEILLANCE (SAMTS) is the state surveillance authority.

 SAMTS carries out the following activities:

-- Market surveillance of products placed on the market and/or put into service under the scope of the New Approach Directives;
+- Market surveillance of products placed on the market and/or put into service within the scope Directives and Regulations under the Union harmonisation legislation;

 - Market surveillance of construction products; products related to the energy consumption as regards the eco design requirements; electrical and electronic equipment in relation to the restrictions of the use of certain dangerous substances and its waste;